nrs-org/novelslop/content/vol_01/chap_09.typ

   "Mona is really popular, huh?
 Suddenly being surrounded by all sorts of people must be tiring for her."

-  Mikoto and Uta, who just bought some sandwiches for lunch, were eating their light meal.
-They had to experience the insane crowd surrounding their new friend, who, surprisingly, was still fine with the sudden development.
+  Mikoto and Uta, who just returned to class after buying some sandwiches for lunch, were eating their light meal.
+They were planning to have lunch with Mona, but were flabbergasted by the insane crowd surrounding their friend.
+  The most surprising thing, however, was the fact that Mona was still holding on with the sudden development.

   "Right.
 I hope this mess could clean itself up soon."